-There is a statutory requirement for local authorities to have an up-to-date development plan in place that identifies enough land to accommodate new homes and jobs for a growing population
+Places for Everyone is a joint development plan of nine districts across Greater Manchester.
+This meets the statutory requirement for local authorities to have an up-to-date development plan in place that identifies enough land to accommodate new homes and jobs for a growing population

-PfE will establish a planning framework to provide the right homes, in the right places, for people across Greater Manchester (including Bury) up to 2037.
+PfE will establish a planning framework to provide the right homes, in the right places, for people across Greater Manchester, including Bury.
 It's also about creating jobs and improving infrastructure to ensure the future prosperity of Greater Manchester.

-Whilst one of the key purposes of PfE is to make provision for the homes and jobs needed across Greater Manchester in a co-ordinated and managed way, it is also about establishing a framework for reducing inequalities, improving the lives of our residents, and transforming Greater Manchester into the world-leading city-region we know it can be.
+Whilst one of the key purposes of PfE is to make provision for the homes and jobs needed across the plan area in a co-ordinated and managed way, it is also about establishing a framework for reducing inequalities, improving the lives of our residents, and transforming Greater Manchester into the world leading city region we know it can be.

 PfE is a high level, strategic plan and does not cover everything that a district local plan would.
 Bury will still need to produce a Local Plan that will complement and help to take forward PfE's strategic policies.